Key Takeaway

 Semaglutide has a half-life of about seven days.
 To allow for substantial clearance, most providers advise stopping Ozempic at least two months before breastfeeding.
 This gives the body roughly five half-lives to eliminate the drug.
 Women who plan to breastfeed should discuss their medication timeline with their prescriber well before their due date.

-Safe Alternatives for Postpartum Weight Loss
+Try the BMI Calculator →Safe Alternatives for Postpartum Weight Loss

 Effective postpartum weight management while breastfeeding focuses on sustainable habits rather than medication.
-Strategies include eating whole, nutrient-dense foods at regular intervals; incorporating moderate exercise such as walking or postpartum-specific fitness routines; getting adequate sleep when possible, as sleep deprivation can increase cortisol and promote weight retention; and working with a registered dietitian who specializes in postpartum nutrition.
+Strategies include eating whole, nutrient-dense foods at regular intervals. incorporating moderate exercise such as walking or postpartum-specific fitness routines. getting adequate sleep when possible, as sleep deprivation can increase cortisol and promote weight retention. and working with a registered dietitian who specializes in postpartum nutrition.

 What to Consider

 If Ozempic was part of your treatment plan before pregnancy, coordinate with your provider to create a re-entry plan for after you finish breastfeeding.
-Do not restart Ozempic without medical supervision.
+Don't restart Ozempic without medical supervision.
 Your provider will likely re-titrate your dose starting at 0.25 mg weekly to reduce side effects.
 Keep in mind that your metabolic profile and weight may have shifted during pregnancy, and your treatment approach may need adjustment.

 Is Ozempic the same as Wegovy?